Enzo Genton

-Enzo Genton (born 31 March 2006) is a French professional footballer who plays as a centre-back for club Rouen, on loan from club Lorient.
+Enzo Genton (born 31 March 2006) is a French professional footballer who plays as a centre-back for club Amiens on loan from club Lorient.

 Club career

 Born in Plomeur, Brittany, Genton joined the youth academy of Lorient in the under-9 age group.
 He made his Ligue 2 debut for the club in the 2024–25 season.
 On 27 September 2024, he scored his first professional goal for the club, an acrobatic volley from a corner kick that capped off a 3–0 win over Ajaccio.
 On 5 March 2025, Genton signed his first professional contract with Lorient.

 On 21 July 2025, Genton was loaned by Rouen in Championnat National.

 International career

 Genton is a France youth international, making his debut for the under-19s in September 2024.

 Personal life

 Enzo's father Benjamin Genton is a former professional footballer, while his uncle Florian Genton is a sports journalist.